ankit337/Gitblit-Federation-Configuration/README.md

 ## Origin Gitblit Instance Requirements
-•	git.enableGitServlet must be true, all Git clone and pull requests are handled through Gitblit's JGit servlet
+•	`git.enableGitServlet` must be `true`, all Git clone and pull requests are handled through Gitblit's JGit servlet
-•	federation.passphrase must be non-empty
+•	`federation.passphrase` must be non-empty
-•	The Gitblit origin instance must be http/https accessible by the pulling Gitblit instance.
+•	The Gitblit origin instance must be `http/https` accessible by the pulling Gitblit instance.
 That may require configuring port-forwarding on your router and/or opening ports on your firewall.

 ## Configuring federation passphrase